scrapinghub/web-poet/docs/intro/overrides.rst

 Using Overrides from External Packages
 --------------------------------------

-Developers have the option to import existing Page Objects alongside the Override Rules attached to them.
-This section aims to showcase different ways you can play with the Registries to manipulate the Override Rules according to your needs.
+Developers have the option to import existing Page Objects alongside the :class:`~.OverrideRule` attached to them.
+This section aims to showcase different ways you can play with the Registries to manipulate the :class:`~.OverrideRule` according to your needs.

 Let's suppose we have the following use case before us:

-    - An external Python package named ``ecommerce_page_objects`` is available which contains Page Objects for common websites.
+    - An **external** Python package named ``ecommerce_page_objects`` is available which contains Page Objects for common websites.
 It's using the ``default_registry`` from **web-poet**.
-    - Another similar package named ``gadget_sites_page_objects`` is available for more specific websites.
+    - Another similar package named ``gadget_sites_page_objects`` is available for even more specific websites.
 It's using its own registry named ``gadget_registry``.
     - Your project's objectives is to handle as much eCommerce websites as you can.
 Thus, you'd want to use the already available packages above and perhaps improve on them or create new Page Objects for new websites.

-Assuming that you'd want to **use all existing Override rules from the external packages** in your project, you can do it like:
+Assuming that you'd want to **use all existing** :class:`~.OverrideRule` **from the external packages** in your project, you can do it like:

 .. code-block:: python

     import ecommerce_page_objects
     import gadget_sites_page_objects
     from web_poet import PageObjectRegistry, consume_modules, default_registry

     # We're using `consume_modules()` here instead of the `consume` param of
     # `PageObjectRegistry.get_overrides()` since we need to access the `data`